cellsjs/piscosour/README.md

 ##docs: "Generate Documentation"
 Generate documentation for straws and shots
+Command: **bin/pisco.js docs**

+Generate documentation for your recipe.

+### How to write info.md

+Info.md is a regular md file, so you can use all the markdown specification.
+The only thing that you have to be on mind is the use of titles.

+**Inside a info.md use title from third level and beyond**

 ###1. generate-docs: "Generate one file per straw inside a directory"
 ```